micropython/micropython/ports/nordic/boards/arduino_nano_33_ble/README.md

 I2C pins `board.SCL1` and `board.SDA1` are not exposed and are used for onboard peripherals.
 Pin `board.R_PULLUP` must be set to high to enable the `SCL1` and `SDA1` pullups for proper operation.

-Pin `board.VDD_ENV` applies power to the LSM9DS1, the LPS22HB, and the HTS221, and must be high for them to be operational.
+Pin `board.VDD_ENV` applies power to the IMU, the pressure sensor and the humidity sensor, and must be high for them to be operational.

 Pins `board.MIC_PWR`, `board.PDMDIN`, and `board.PDMCLK` are for the Nano 33 BLE Sense onboard microphone.

 Pin `board.INT_APDS` is the interrupt pin from the APDS-9960.

+Pin `board.INT_BMI_V2` is the interrupt pin from the BMI270.
+This pin is only present on the BLE Sense Rev2.

+Pin `board.INT_LPS_V2` is the interrupt pin from the LPS22.
+This pin is only present on the BLE Sense Rev2.

 Pins `board.RGB_LED_R`, `board.RGB_LED_G`, and `board.RGB_LED_B`
 are the red, green and blue LEDS in the onboard RGB LED.